 Some of the links in this post are Amazon affiliate links; this blog receives a small commission from sales made through such links at no extra cost for you.
 All opinions remain my own.

-We currently have four guinea pigs in our guinea pig cages and we are always looking for ways to have fun with our piggies.
+We currently have six guinea pigs in our guinea pig cages, and we are always looking for ways to have fun with our piggies.
 We decided to buy some sprouting trays and seeds, which are an easy way to provide fresh grass.
 In the warmer months, we let our guinea pigs safely graze on untreated grass, but in the cooler months, we like to give them fresh grass as well.

 The benefit of growing grass indoors is that you don’t have to worry about a lot of factors that you would deal with outdoors.
 Outdoor grazing comes with a lot of hazards, such as predators (hawks, cats, owls, etc), chemicals on grass and soil, possibility of being exposed to parasites, accidentally eating plants that are toxic, and more.

 Growing grass indoors in trays is actually very easy.